56738/EasyArmorStands/README.md

 Additionally, they can be scaled.
 Enter the **Scale** mode by right-clicking without looking at anything, just like switching between local and global mode.
-Alternatively, use `/eas scale <value>` to set the scale in all three directions at once.

 Use the menu to place an item into an item display.